 - Sickle cell anemia

-Your health care provider will give you a thorough examination and order laboratory tests to diagnose your condition.
+Your doctor will give you a thorough examination and order laboratory tests to diagnose your condition.
 You may have an x-ray or electrocardiogram (ECG).
-Other tests may include an echocardiogram, heart catheterization, lung scan, computerized tomography (CT) scan, or magnetic resonance imaging (MRI) scan.
+Other tests may include an echocardiogram, heart catheterization, lung scan, computerized tomography (CT) scan, or magnetic resonance imaging (MRI).

 If you have pulmonary hypertension because of another condition, that condition must be treated.
-You should avoid too much physical stress or exercise, although mild regular exercise may help reduce symptoms like shortness of breath.
+You should avoid too much physical stress or exercise, although mild, regular exercise may help reduce symptoms like shortness of breath.
 Ask your doctor to create an exercise plan for you.
-If your disease has progressed, your doctor may recommend you have a lung or heart lung transplantation.
+If your disease has progressed, your doctor may recommend you have a lung or heart transplant.

 - Supplemental oxygen

-- Vasodilators -- open narrowed arteries.
+- Vasodilators.
+Open narrowed arteries.
 Epoprostenol (Flolan) is given intravenously (IV) through a small catheter attached to a portable pump.
-Iloprost (Ventavis) is a version of the same drug that you breathe in.
+Iloprost (Ventavis) is a version of the same drug that you inhale.

-- Endothelin receptor antagonists -- help open blood vessels by blocking endothelin, a substance that causes blood vessels to constrict.
+- Endothelin receptor antagonists.
+Helps open blood vessels by blocking endothelin, a substance that causes blood vessels to constrict.
 These drugs include bosentan (Tracleer) and ambrisentan (Letairis).